krishhshah/180DA-WarmUp/Lab4/README.md

 When our frequency is higher, the lag gets a little longer.
 We can combat this by keeping frequency low and also by doing all necessary algorithms before the message is sent so that the subscriber just has to receive the message and do nothing else to add to lag time.

+The scripts are under '/MQTT'

 ## Task 4

+The script is under '/Classification'

 1) Yes, I can see the gravity acceleration while idle.
 Using the IMU I have figured out the +x,+y,+z values.